angiebrr/um-csci441-parallax-mapping-threejs/README.md

 ### How do I get set up? ###

 You need to have a WebGL enabled browser.
 Additionally, you need to make sure that your browser can read local files.
-From [this site](http://www.chrome-allow-file-access-from-file.com/):
+Here are some instructions for Chrome from [this site](http://www.chrome-allow-file-access-from-file.com/):

 **On Windows Operating System**